 - Review the overall talent pool and determine if the requirements need to be tightened up or relaxed in order to find the right number of candidates.

 Don’t stop at the kickoff meeting.
 Keep in constant contact with your hiring manager throughout the recruitment process to check on the quality and quantity of candidates, and fine-tune your search with their feedback.

-2. Source from your ATS first
+2. Sourcing candidates from your ATS is the best first step

 Even though nearly all – 99 percent – of companies believe re-engaging candidates will help them build their talent community and protect their employer brand, fewer than half of employers re-engage declined candidates.